Get network security recommendations with Microsoft Defender for Cloud

 From the Security alerts list, select an alert.
 A side pane opens and shows a description of the alert and all the affected resources.

-Screenshot showing the full details view of a security alert and take action pane.
+Screenshot of the full details view of a security alert pane.

 The left pane of the security alert page shows high-level information regarding the security alert: title, severity, status, activity time, description of the suspicious activity, and the affected resource.
-Alongside the affected resource are the Azure tags relevant to the resource.
-Use these to infer the organizational context of the resource when investigating the alert.
+Use the resource tags to determine the organizational context of the resource.

 The right pane includes the Alert details tab containing further details of the alert to help you investigate the issue: IP addresses, files, processes, and more.